emendir/py_ipfs_node/README.md

 - Connect to the IPFS network
 - Manage IPFS repositories
 - Publish and subscribe to IPFS PubSub topics
+- Mount and connect to remote TCP services via libp2p

 ## Installation